Anchor : Frank Rausan Pereira

 India also needs to take advantage of China’s 40 years of reform experience- this is because China is completing 40 years of its reforms later this year.
 In the process of this 40 years of reform, China has accumulated huge capital and have accumulated huge experience while making huge strides even in areas such as technology.
 It is in these areas that India and China can build their capacities for the future.

 Many sections in India have asked as to why this summit is taking place now?
 Perhaps there is a domestic political dimension also.
 It is significant that this is the first meeting between Prime Minister Modi and President Xi Jinping, particularly after President Xi has been re-elected in such a substantive manner.
-After his relection, he was described by some sections as ‘Emperor for Life’.
+After his election, he was described by some sections as ‘Emperor for Life’.
 For Prime Modi, his administration is in the last lap before elections commence again next year, 2019.
 Both sides realize the need to consolidate when they have a certain degree of trust or comfort with each other.

-The areas of cooperation between both India and China can be many, but ultimately, if it is a meeting between the Prime Minister Modi and President Xi Jinping to really understand the future of India-China relations and where they are going- then one has to take into account the fact that China is essentially a revisionist power.
+The areas of cooperation between both India and China can be many, but ultimately, if it is a meeting between Prime Minister Modi and President Xi Jinping to really understand the future of India-China relations and where they are going- then one has to take into account the fact that China is essentially a revisionist power.
 China is looking for long-term strategic hegemony in the Indo-Pacific region and short-term, economic hegemony through its BRI (Belt Road Initiative).
 In all of this, China has a very clear vision of where she is heading.
-Ultimately, India is a status-quo power; and China is trying to change the status-quo of India incrementally and a well-planned way whether it is Maldives, Nepal and Sri Lanka.
+Ultimately, India is a status-quo power, and China is trying to change the status-quo of India incrementally and a well-planned way whether it is Maldives, Nepal and Sri Lanka.

 Tensions at the borders foul the atmosphere of the bilateral relations between India and China.
 When President Xi Jinping visited India in 2014, there was a sense of euphoria in the media, that one is going to see a wave of changes in the relationship between India and China.
 But unfortunately, this has not happened.
 Even now just before the visit of PM Modi to Wuhan, China, there are a lot of expectations.
-Now, it is natural for expectations to be high given the sheer size of both the countries; India being one of the fastest growing economies of the world; thus there is a huge potential for these expectations to be realized.
+Now, it is natural for expectations to be high given the sheer size of both the countries; India is one of the fastest-growing economies of the world; thus there is a huge potential for these expectations to be realized.
 It is important to note that borders are not the only security concern now; the security boundary between India and China is not limited to just the borders between India and China.
 It also includes Maritime Security.
 It also includes areas such as piracy and terrorism.
 Thus, the interests of India and China in terms of whichever security paradigm we are looking into will continue to overlap.
 Thus, summits at multiple levels will help.
 The dialogue mechanisms between India and China currently are very scarce- thus such summits will definitely help.

-India and China really needs to institutionalize the dialogue mechanism.
+India and China really need to institutionalize the dialogue mechanism.
 We really need to reset this relationship- covering all areas such as trade, investment, people-to-people contacts at various levels and see as to how we can build capacities.
 Building capacities would be the crux of the relationship as far as India is concerned.
 It is in this area that we can truly be partners of China.

 From October 1962 since the Indo-China war, to where we are now currently after 56 years, there has been no movement at all.